PsrSigSim/PsrSigSim/paper/paper.md

 rotational periods has allowed for many notable observations stemming from strong field general relativity, including a Nobel prize for the discovery of the first binary neutron star, which led to the first evidence for gravitational waves [@taylor:1982].

-Pulsars continue to be used as probes of strong field gravity by being observed as parts of pulsar timing arrays (PTAs).
-PTAs are collections of highly precise millisecond pulsars regularly monitored for shifts in the spin period of pulsars indicative of gravitational waves in the nanohertz regime.
+Pulsars continue to be used as probes of strong field gravity as the constituents of pulsar timing arrays (PTAs).
+PTAs are collections of highly precise millisecond pulsars regularly monitored for shifts in their pulse arrival times indicative of gravitational waves in the nanohertz regime.
 See @hobbs and @burke-spolaor for a review of pulsar timing arrays and the astrophysics of nanohertz gravitational waves.

 In order to use these neutron stars as a galactic-scale gravitational wave observatory it is important to understand as many sources of noise in the timing of pulses.
-This timing depends on many parameters in a timing model and process which includes aspects of the pulse profile, intrinsic flux, orbital parameters of the pulsar, proper motion across the sky, effects of the interstellar medium (ISM), position of the observatory WRT the solar system barycenter, as well as various aspects of the telescope and backend processing.
+This timing depends on many parameters in a timing process and deterministic model that includes aspects of the pulse profile, intrinsic flux, orbital parameters of the pulsar, proper motion across the sky, effects of the interstellar medium (ISM), position of the observatory with respect to the solar system barycenter, as well as various aspects of the telescope and backend processing.
 In order to understand the covariances and noise terms in this model an end-to-end simulation is needed.

 The ``PsrSigSim`` is a Python package for simulating radio telescope data from pulsar timing observations, largely based on the formalism presented in [@shapiro-key:2020].
-It uses standard Python packages, such as ``Numpy`` [@numpy] and ``Astropy`` [@astropy] to simulate radio pulses from a neutron, the propagation effects upon that signal from the interstellar medium and the various Doppler shifts that come from the motion of the pulsar and the Earth. ``Signals``-objects are passed to ``Pulsar``-objects and `ISM`-objects to build a realistic pulsar signal from scratch.
-The ``PsrSigSim`` uses various signal processing techniques, such as the Fourier shift theorem and convolution of pulse profiles with decaying exponentials in order to simulate the frequency dependent effects of the interstellar medium on pulse arrival times.
+It uses standard Python packages, such as ``Numpy`` [@numpy] and ``Astropy`` [@astropy] to simulate radio pulses from a neutron star, the propagation effects upon that signal from the interstellar medium and the various Doppler shifts that come from the motion of the pulsar and the Earth. ``Signals``-objects are passed to ``Pulsar``-objects and `Telescope`-objects to build a realistic pulsar signal from scratch. `ISM`-objects use various signal processing techniques, such as the Fourier shift theorem and convolution of pulse profiles with decaying exponentials in order to simulate the frequency dependent effects of the interstellar medium on pulse arrival times.

+The modularity of the simulation allows for enumerable options for investigating the processing of pulsar signals.
+The signals from different pulsars can be treated by the same telescope in order to investigate how various pulsars would look using a particular telescope configuration.
+A user can either use a provided telescope, or build one with their own specifications.
+This modularity also makes the `PsrSigSim` an excellent tool for educating students about the physics of pulsar signals and how they are observed and processed.

+The documentation for the `PsrSigSim` includes a number of beginner level tutorials for getting started using the package.

 # Acknowledgements